SecretFoundation/SNIPs/SNIP-24.md

 | `Msgs`          | an array with only one message of the type `PermitMsg`              |
 | `Sequence`      | must be `0`                                                         |

+Note that `ChainID` can be just a freeform string, but Keplr enforces that it's the current chain-id.
+The contract doesn't care about chain-id and it just checks that the signature is correct, so in theory a user can sign a permit on chain-id `secret-3` and send it later on on chain-id `secret-4` and it will be approved (and that's okay!).

 #### `PermitMsg`

 `PermitMsg` is the only message allowed in `Msgs`.